DanFessler/react-dockable/lib/dockable/readme.md

 - top and bottom window edge dropzones should have different collision strategy
 - panel minsize should consider the minsize of its children
 - when drag-resizing beyond the bottom or right edges, dragging abruptly cancels
-- sometimes I can get the inlining grandchildren operation to not work as expected
+- sometimes I can get the inlining grandchildren operation to not work as expected (when panel and windows are siblings at the root)